Date published: 2023-06-02

 These simple, very short stories are meant to evoke memories and feelings and encourage reminiscence.
 They use a traditional plot and storyline format.

 Each of these picture books (sold separately) are designed with dementia in mind.
-Themes include animals, nature, babies, farm life, holidays, and smiling children.
+Themes include animals, food & drinks, and nature.
+Each book has 40 beautiful, full-color photos and doesn’t have any text.

 The author was inspired to write these books after both parents were diagnosed with dementia.
 Offered in 3 different levels, each book is formatted to be easy to read, doesn’t mention dementia or cognitive impairment, and looks just like a “real” book.